vswarte/alt-saves/README.md

 # Elden Ring alternative saves

+This mod allows you to use an alternate save file for your playthrough when enabled.

 **A word of warning**: this mod has been tested as far as I can but mod loaders use wildly different approaches and timings for loading DLLs.
 Make sure to back up your save games because if this mod loads too late it might start writing to your vanilla save file first.

 This mod has been extensively tested with [ModEngine2](https://github.com/soulsmods/ModEngine2).
+And somewhat with TechieW's Elden Mod Loader.

 #### How do I back up my save files?
 You can find your save files in the folder `%appdata%/EldenRing/<steam ID>`.
 Making a copy of that folder should suffice.

-## What is this?
-This mod allows you to use an alternate savefile for your playthrough when enabled.

 ## Why do I want this?
 Maybe you're a user with multiple mods and want to simplify the process of going back to vanilla online for a few.